EPIS Format Groups

 “An eye for an eye will only make the whole world blind.”

-"There can be no liberty unless there is economic liberty." - Margaret Thatcher, the Iron Lady
+"There can be no liberty unless there is economic liberty." - Margarete Thatcher, the Iron Lady

 Soviet reformist leader, introduced policies that led to the end of the Cold War and to the dismantling of the Soviet Union